 - Mention of a specific project with a deadline

-- Request for portfolio of similar clients
+- Request for a portfolio of similar clients

 - Mention of a previous provider (dissatisfaction)